Thriliriel/Arthur/ReadMe.txt

 - It should not be a problem, but, just to be sure, try to avoid using punctuation on sentences, besides "?".
 Also, proper nouns should have a capital first letter (Ex: "Jack", instead of "jack").

+- In the menu panel, the last option allows to choose using Word2Vec for Arthur.
+It is disabled by default, because it is very heavy (around 6GB RAM usage).
+Use it at your own risk =P.

 - If you have the need to restart all over (memory, people known and such), you can do it in a few steps:
  .
 Inside the folder AutobiographicalStorage, delete the file "episodicMemory.txt", create a backup of "backupepisodicMemoryWordnet.txt" and rename it to "episodicMemory.txt".
 This way, the memory will be reseted to the beggining.
  .
 Inside the folder AutobiographicalStorage, clear both "historic.txt" and "smallTalksUsed.txt".